remmelt/taptationCtrl/readme.md

           ------
          -1    8- Vcc
      PB3 -2    7-
-     PB4 -3    6- INT0
+     PB4 -3    6- PCINT0
      GND -4    5-
           ------

 PB3 is the Tempo Scale pin (three states), PB4 is the Double Time pin.
 These should be connected to pins 12 and 11 of the Taptation, respectively.
-INT0 is the interrupt used with the button.
+PCINT0 is the interrupt used with the button.
-You can put an optional LED on PB2 (pin 7), currently used for debug output.